Taeil2/collabeditor-react-app/README.md

 ## To Do

-- collabeditor permissions
-  - all (do everything)
-  - edit (remove delete button)
-  - view (make document read only)
-- collabeditors modal based on permissions
-  - all (do everything)
-  - edit (allow edit and view, no delete)
-  - view (read only, no add)
+- change name and update it on document and on socket.io
+- clean up warnings
+- test thoroughly for errors
 - collabeditor cursors

-- test thoroughly for errors

 optional

 - highlighting
+- elegant loading
+- responsive
 - publish
-- elegant loading
 - redirect to document page after login (if accessing a document URL)

 bugs